 Physiotherapy & Osteopathy

 Online Physiotherapy classes are popular in many countries.
 Once clients understand that physio services do not always have to be “hands on”, they will be happy to continue, especially if you offer a discount or added benefits such as online material.
 Check out how our client, Physio Fit Adelaide, has embraced the online physiotherapy concept to prepare for the impact of Coronavirus closures or restrictions.
 MetaMed’s online Osteopathy page is another example of a “hands-on” service functioning in the online space.

 Teaching Yoga online has been a popular way of delivering classes for many years, especially on platforms like YouTube.
 But using a platform like Teachable or Thinkific is a better way to serve courses with high-quality, ad-free video and materials to customers and clients.
-If your website runs on WordPress, another option is to use a plugin like TutorLMS to get full control over the course and to avoid monthly platform fees.

 One of CrossFit’s attractions is the ability to do a workout with minimal equipment.
 Set up a daily kettlebell fitness challenge for people that have the time and space to workout at home.
 You could create a daily video or a live stream.

 Motivation might be at a low for many business owners, but this is the perfect time to create an online course around the services you offer.
 It’s also the perfect opportunity to create a course on a topic parallel or complementary to your services.

 Build A Membership Site